madupite/madupite/docs/options.rst

 .. option:: -verbose

    Enable console output of option values and algorithm progress.

+   Default: ``false``

+.. option:: -overwrite

+   Allow overwriting existing files.
+This might be useful while debugging to avoid creating new files for each run or to avoid e.g. adapting filenames in a plotting script.

+   Default: ``false``

 Useful PETSc Options